MicrosoftStudentChapter/Hacktoberfest2021/README.md

 # Hacktoberfest2k21 ([Current Website](https://hacktoberfest.digitalocean.com/))

  Hacktoberfest is a month-long global celebration of open source software, with a strong focus on encouraging contributions to open source projects.Seeking for where to proceed scroll down and watch the videos(links mentioned below) and read the contribution details.
-Here we present before you the moment of celebration of this feast with us at the Microsoft Learn Student Chapter.Happy Hacking!!
+Here we present before you the moment of celebration of this feast with us at the Microsoft Learn Student Chapter.
+Happy Hacking!!

  [Hacktoberfest 2021](https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg)